 - Look up the value of your car (however, you can only deduct the actual amount the charity sells your car for).

-- Ask if you, as a donor, have any other responsibilities.
+- Ask if you, as a donor, have any other responsibilities in the process.

 In addition, you may want to consider:

-- Will the money from the sale of your car be used locally or outside of your community?
+- If the money from the sale of your car will be used locally or outside of your community.

-- What is the efficiency rating of the charity?
+- What the efficiency rating of the charity is.
 (A lower rating means more of your donation goes toward administrative costs, not to the programs and services you want to support.)

 For more information on this and tax-related matters, read the IRS's A Donor's Guide to Vehicle Donations.

-The choice is yours.
-But before donating your car, confirm that your charity of choice is recognized by the IRS.
+The choice is yours, but before donating your car, confirm that your charity of choice is recognized by the IRS.
 Otherwise, your deduction will be rejected.
-If in doubt, check the IRS's Publication 78.
-It lists qualified charities; religious organizations aren't listed, though they do qualify.
-Or, either contact the Better Business Bureau (BBB) in your area or the BBB Wise Giving Alliance.
+If in doubt, check the IRS's Cumulative List of Organizations which lists qualified charities.
+Religious organizations aren't listed, though they do qualify.
+You can also contact the Better Business Bureau (BBB) in your area or the BBB Wise Giving Alliance.

 Local DMV Office